imkhubaibraza/Emotion-Detection/README.md

 ## Extra Features

+* Should follow this notebook for our project [click here](https://www.kaggle.com/jonathanoheix/face-expression-recognition-with-deep-learning)

-Make Your github Repo same like this [click Here](https://github.com/maelfabien/Multimodal-Emotion-Recognition)
+* Make Your github Repo same like this [click Here](https://github.com/maelfabien/Multimodal-Emotion-Recognition)

 | Python | 3.7 | 3.6 | 3.5 |
 | :---: | :---: | :---: | :---: |